Tropical Cyclone Cook has passed through New Caledonia as a Category 3 cyclone bringing destructive winds and heavy rain.

 As well as its three main islands, Wallis and Futuna has 20 islets and covers a total land area of 274 square kilometres.
 Its nearest neighbour is Samoa.

-Like French Polynesia and New Caledonia, Wallis and Futuna is an 'overseas collectivity' of France.
+Wallis and Futuna is an 'overseas collectivity' of France.
 It has its own Territorial Assembly with legislative authority over a limited range of local matters.
 The country is divided into three kingdoms: Uvea (Wallis Island), Sigave (Futuna Island) and Alo (Alofi Island).
 Wallis and Futuna is largely dependent on France for its income.
-France finances the public sector, health and education services as well as key development projects in infrastructure, environmental management, health facilities and economic development
+France finances the public sector, health and education services as well as key development projects in infrastructure, environmental management, health facilities and economic development.

 Total trade in goods